What is your Company's Purpose Beyond Profit?

 2. “Through all our product, services and relationships we will make your life more enjoyable”

 Is this inspiring?
 Does it help the company recruit top talent?

 3. “Simpler… faster… better… together….We deliver on our promise”

-Will is increase productivity?
+Will this increase productivity?
 Does it define a clear vision?

 Your purpose is the foundation of your business which must be your guiding beacon for everyone within and outside of your company.
-Without a clear purpose you will find it difficult to attract top talent win new and retain clients.
-Your companies’ purpose beyond making a profit will resonate much more with your employees giving them a compelling reason to join, stay and commit.
+Without a clear purpose you will find it difficult to attract top talent, win new and retain clients.
+Your company's "purpose" beyond making a profit will resonate much more with your employees giving them a compelling reason to join, stay and commit.